adonisjs/adonis-middleware/readme.md

 1. Fork this repo.
 2. Create a feature branch for the middleware you want to add.
-3. Keep middleware inside a seperate directory with a readme file.
+3. Keep middleware inside a seperate directory.
 4. Once done, submit a pull request on to `develop` branch.